yellowsink/yotei/CONFIG_FORMATS.md

 root (task[])

 task:
+ - id (string): a UNIQUE and optionally human-readable identifier for the task
  - run (string): a bash script to run
  - condition (string)?: if exists, runs as a bash script, and the run only happens if it returns a 0 exit code